 Contract Performance Management

-As lawyers, the purpose of our services to minimize your legal risks.
-This purpose is the cornerstone on which all legal services are developed and delivered.
-Our Contract Performance Management advisory and support services aid in identifying, evaluating, and managing contractual rights and obligations.
+Contract Performance Management advice aids in identifying, evaluating, and managing contractual rights and obligations.
 By starting with contract management, clients ease contract negotiations and contract creation; prevent disputes, and allow for effective risk management.

 "According to a survey conducted by The Global Contract Management Association, companies lose on average 20% of the value expected from a contract, 12% on hard leakage (e.g. invoicing errors and price adjustments), and 8% on soft leakage (eg. delivery failures, poor experience)."